caitlinyau0717/btt-google-1d/README.md

 - Weekly/Monthly Aggregation: Sruti
 - State-level Analysis: Caitlin

+## Running the Project
+Download the .ipynb files and the .csv files and run them in Google Colab or Jupyter Notebooks.
+Change the .csv file input in the python notebook as needed.

 ## Goals
 - Predict future high-interest periods for alcohol and marijuana
 - Identify patterns in search interest over time, location (state), and forecast potential spikes to perform targeted interventions, such as promoting healthier alternatives during high-interest periods.